Treacherous/treacherous/docs/validation-process.md

 ### Validation Group Creation

-Again in most cases you will just call `createGroup` with the model and rulesets you care about, behind the scenes this is the validation group factory automatically satisfying a lot of the dependencies required for the `ValidationGroup` to function.
+Again in most cases you will just call `createGroup` then build it with the model and rulesets you care about, behind the scenes this is the validation group builder, which automatically resolves a lot of the dependencies required for the `ValidationGroup` to function.

 You can make your own implementation of `IValidationGroup` as long as it satisfies the interface and the tests pass